MicrosoftDocs/learn/learn-pr/github/github-actions-ci/includes/2b-github-actions-essential-features.md

 For more information on uploading and downloading artifacts between jobs, and to see a more detailed example using three jobs, check out [Passing data between jobs in a workflow](https://docs.github.com/en/actions/guides/storing-workflow-data-as-artifacts#passing-data-between-jobs-in-a-workflow).

-## Enable step debug logging in a workflow
+## Enabling step debug logging in a workflow

 In some cases, the default workflow logs won't provide enough detail to diagnose why a specific workflow run, job, or step has failed.
 For these situations, you can enable additional debug logging for two options; runs and steps.
 Enabling this additional logging is done by setting some repository secrets that require `admin` access to the repository to `true`.
 Below are the two options for additional diagnostic logging.